All the clubs have been closed down.

-The band that would become the Specials was formed as the Coventry Automatics in 1977 in Coventry, England
+The band that would become the Specials was formed as the Automatics in 1977 in Coventry, England.
+They would rename themselves as the Coventry Automatics, then the Special AKA, and finally the Specials in 1978.

-The band released two albums and seven consecutive top ten singles before breaking up in 1981 when Hall, Staple and Golding left to form a new group (Fun Boy Three), Roddy Radiation struck out on his own and Horace Panter decided to quit.
-Reverting back to the original name of the Special AKA, Dammers kept the band going long enough to make a third, less successful album, and the group had disappeared by the mid-1980s.
-After several attempts to get the band back together during The Nineties
+The band released two albums (The Specials and More Specials) and seven consecutive top ten singles before breaking up in 1981 when Hall, Staple, and Golding left to form a new group (The Fun Boy Three), Byers struck out on his own and Panter decided to quit.
+Reverting back to the original name of the Special AKA, Dammers kept the band going long enough to make a third, less successful album titled In the Studio (though the single "Nelson Mandela" was a hit), and the group had disappeared by the mid-1980s.
+After several attempts to get the band back together during The '90s, the Specials reformed in 2009 with a new horn section and their original lineup - with the conspicuous absence of Dammers, who claimed that the other members had forced him out of the band.

 Notable songs by the Specials include:

-- The Band Minus the Face: Terry Hall was absent from the often-overlooked albums produced during The Nineties, but the trope was averted to an extent because Neville Staple is equally recognisable as front-man.
+- The Band Minus the Face: Terry Hall was absent from the often-overlooked albums produced during The '90s, but the trope was averted to an extent because Neville Staple was equally recognisable as front-man until he left the band in 2012.

 - And now the 2009 tour minus Dammers.